GregLeonhardt/LogSeq/pages/Recipes_README.MD.md

 # Recipe Dataset

-- This dataset contains over XXX recipes collected from various sources over the past 30 years.
+This dataset contains over 1 million recipes collected from various sources over the past 30 or so years.

-- The recipes are stored in normalized form across multiple CSV files, all linked together by a common `recipe_id` key.
+The recipes are stored in normalized form across multiple CSV files, all linked together by a common `recipe_id` key.
-- Note: In the provided examples, rows are split across lines for readability.
-In the actual CSV files, each row is on a single line as governed by RFC 4180.

 ---
-- ## Changelog
+- ## Change Log:
-- v1: 2025/09/01 Initial release
+- v1:	2025/09/01	Initil release.

   ---
 - ## Structure

   The dataset is split into the following files:

-  ---
 - ### recipes.csv

   Contains the core recipe information: